Sanskar1811/Feedback-Form/README.md

 1) User will fill name , email address and feedback in text also have choices to select.

-2) Admin login is be there and admin can able to view the feedbacks and can able to delete.
+2) Admin login is there and admin can able to view the feedbacks and can able to delete.

-3 ) Admin credentials to be maintained in the database and not hard coded.
+3 ) Admin credentials to be maintained in the program and not hard coded.

-For storing all feedbacks in the backend i used SQLite and admin credentials mentioned in the program.
+For storing all feedbacks in the backend i used SQLite .